 Researchers are increasingly aware of the benefits of combining eye tracking with EEG and other neurophysiological recording equipment.
-One of the most common rationales for recording simultaneous EEG and eye tracking data is “artefact rejection.”
+One of the most common rationales for recording simultaneous EEG and eye-tracking data is “artifact rejection.”
 Blinks and eye movements themselves (even tiny microsaccades) can have a profound impact on the EEG signal and cause significant problems for subsequent analysis.
 Accurate eye-movement recordings allow researchers to confidently identify and reject contaminated trials.

 Another benefit of combined EEG and eye tracking is that live gaze data can be used to control stimulus presentation.
 In other words, gaze-contingent tasks can be implemented, such that stimuli are only presented when participants are fixating a central target for example.

 More recently, EEG researchers have begun to exploit the rich information that gaze data provides concerning what information is currently being processed, to develop techniques such as “fixation event-related potentials” (fERPs).
 In this approach, the gaze data recorded by the eye tracker ceases to be merely an indication of potential contamination in the EEG signal, or as a means to control stimulus presentation.
 Instead, fixation onsets (for example to critical areas of a scene or words in a sentence) are used to define epochs in the EEG data for subsequent ERP detection.

 An important consideration when collecting simultaneous eye-tracking and EEG data is how to synchronize the two data streams.
 “Clock drift” between the two recording computers can mean that 10000ms in one recording may not equate to exactly 10000ms in the other.
 This problem is typically overcome by sending common “marker” signals into both data streams, which can be used to align the data at the analysis stage.